10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 - Difficulty: Easy

-- Tip: Arrive before 9 AM to avoid crowds
+- Tip: Arrive before 9 AM.
+Parking fills by mid-morning.

 - Difficulty: Easy (flat terrain)